Santa Fe 3415: Excursion service

-No. 3415 was test fired on November 8, 2008 and made its first movements under its own power there days later for the first time in fifty-four years, it made its first excursion run the following year on May 23, 2009, for the next twelve years it subsequently pulling tourist trains over the ASV's ex-Chicago, Rock Island and Pacific trackage between Abilene and Enterprise.
+No. 3415 was test fired on November 8, 2008, and made its first movements under its own power three days later for the first time in fifty-four years.
+After being inspected by the Federal Railroad Administration (FRA) in December, the engine was certified to operate and it hauled its first inaugural run the following year on May 23, 2009, for the next twelve years it subsequently pulling tourist trains over the ASV's ex-Chicago, Rock Island and Pacific trackage between Abilene and Enterprise.
 However, it was limited to operate at fifteen miles per hour, due to the rails lacking the strength to support trains that traveled at higher speeds.

-After the end of the 2022 operating season, No. 3415 was originally supposed to be taken out of service for its 1,472 inspection and rebuild, which was required by the Federal Railroad Administration (FRA).
+After the end of the 2022 operating season, No. 3415 was originally supposed to be taken out of service for its 1,472-day inspection and overhaul, which was required by the Federal Railroad Administration.
 However, in February 2023, the FRA unexpectedly informed the ASV that they had one year left to operate No. 3415 before the inspection and rebuild had to take place.
 The railroad subsequently used the locomotive to pull additional trains for their 2023 operating season, including some trains that were dedicated to the railroad's 30th anniversary in June.

 No. 3415 made its last run on October 7, 2023, before being taken out of service for its federally mandated 15-year overhaul.
-The railroad plans to have No. 3415 back in steam again for America's 250th anniversary in 2026.
+The railroad originally planned to have No. 3415 back in steam again for America's United States Semiquincentennial in 2026.
+In January 2026, it was announced that No. 3415 will return to service by Labor Day weekend of 2027.